vrslev/jack_server/README.md

 #### `sync: bool`

-Wherther JACK runs in sync mode.
+Whether JACK runs in sync mode.
 Useful when you`re trying to send and receive multichannel audio.

+#### `realtime: bool`

+Whether JACK should start in realtime mode.

 #### `params: dict[str, jack_server.Parameter]`